LinkedIn is Terrible for Communication

 Overall Thoughts

-If I’m being honest, part of this is also the weird super-right wing vibe the place has.
+If I’m being honest, part of this is also the weird super-libertarian vibe the place has.
 Maybe if it was a different time, I would feel differently.

 Randy Pitchford Confuses Me